atralex/gatepass-go/README.md

 ## Feedback and Contributions 🚀
 If you find any error or improvement in the code or in the Readme.md feel free to open a pull request.
+Also if you know how to transalate the text message into other languages please feel free to add another case in the switch

 # *Español*